AlirezaSaffariyan/HarmoniX/README.md

 # HarmoniX
-This is the HarmoniX music player project
+This is the public repo of the HarmoniX Music Player project.